SaiLLV/POSIT_MAC/README.md

 # POSIT_MAC
-Implemented the Posit number system based MAC unit using Verilog HDL and also checked the results using SOFTPOSIT Python library.
-Still continuing the research study to design Posit Quire Processing Engine using these Posit MAC units.
+Implemented the Posit based MAC unit using Verilog HDL and also checked the results using SOFTPOSIT Python library.
+Still continuing the research study to design multiprecision MAC which can support 8-bit, 16-bit & 32-bit using SIMD architecture.